Foreigners may get L-1 visas to work temporarily for their employer in California if they:

 Note that there are two types of L-1 visas available for employees of qualified foreign companies:

 - L-1A visas for employees in a managerial or executive capacity, and

 L-1B visas for employees in a position requiring specialized knowledge.

-First the U.S. employer must obtain labor certification from the Department of Labor (DOL) and file Form 1-129 with USCIS (U.S. Citizenship and Immigration Services).
+First, the U.S. employer must obtain a labor certification from the Department of Labor (DOL) and file Form 1-129 with USCIS (U.S. Citizenship and Immigration Services).
 Only then may the non-citizen employee apply for the L-1 visa using Form DS-160.